 This is a blog about films, books, TV shows, music, costume dramas and the people who are involved in any of those things.
 The reviews also poorly edited, because I tend to post before reading things through properly, and then I’ll come across a post years later and go “yikes” and update it then.

 Speaking of: as of June/July 2021 I’m going through all the various reviews in order to remedy some of that.
 Most other posts have been hidden pending an audit/review, as I’m planning on changing a few things around here and want to see what I want to bring with me going forward and what to leave behind. 💜

 Note to self: This page was last updated 2021-07-13.

 What I do here:

-- Review films, books and TV shows for my own amusement
+- Review films, TV shows and books, mostly for my own amusement

-- Fangirl, especially about Jane Eyre and Richard Armitage
+- Fangirl about a number of topics, historically Jane Eyre and Richard Armitage

 What I don’t do here:

 - Really clever and well-written posts on politics, religion, economy or other Really Serious Subjects (hey, I write this blog to NOT be reminded of those)